This is the Frosty Garden seed starting schedule that we use for our vegetable, flower and herb gardens within Interior Alaska.

 - Live in a different region or zone?
 You can easily use our schedule by adjusting dates for your last frost date.
 We did a lot of this hard work for you!
 Our schedule should be appropriate for most extreme northern climates when adjusted for last frost.

-2023 Weeks To Last Frost Schedule For Interior Alaska
+2024 Weeks To Last Frost Schedule For Interior Alaska

-These are the 2022 dates, based on the weeks before last frost.
+These are the 2024 dates, based on the weeks before last frost.
 Adding or subtracting a few days will not make a huge difference, so plant when it’s convenient for you.

-This schedule is primarily geared towards USDA zones 2A through 4B.
+This schedule is geared towards USDA zones 2A through 4B.
 Live in a different USDA zone in Alaska?
 Here’s your planting date corrections!

 Vegetable schedule | Flower schedule